icosa-foundation/icosa-gallery/INSTALL.md

 Complete documentation of every variable and its purpose can be found in the `.env` file itself.

+> [!IMPORTANT]
-**Important:** The application will not start without you first having populated the following values with something secure, for instance the output of something like [this](https://django-secret-key-generator.netlify.app/):
+> The application will not start without you first having populated the following values with something secure, for instance the output of something like [this](https://django-secret-key-generator.netlify.app/):

 ``` bash
 DJANGO_SECRET_KEY=
 JWT_SECRET_KEY=
 ```

+> [!NOTE]
-**Note:** So that Docker can correctly parse your environment variables, try to ensure none of them contain the `$` character.
+> So that Docker can correctly parse your environment variables, try to ensure none of them contain the `$` character.
 If a value must contain `$`, then wrap the value in single quotes.
 For example:

 `MY_BAD_PASSWORD='pa$$word'`